-The application deadlines for research programmes starting in 2018/9 and 2019/0 are as follows:
+The application deadlines for research programmes starting in 2020 are as follows:

-You will need to provide the following as part of your application.
+You will need to upload the following as part of your application.

 We’ll confirm receipt of your application via email, and send you log-in details for our applicant portal where you can check the progress of your application.

 If we need any further information, we’ll request it via email and you’ll be able to upload the relevant documents through the applicant portal.